PCOS: From symptoms to self-advocacy. Get the handbook

 The most accurate way to detect ovulation is to take a pelvic ultrasound.
 During this procedure, a medical specialist tracks the follicle growth over multiple ultrasounds to predict the ovulation day.

-The scan also shows whether the inner lining of the uterus, called the endometrium, is thick enough for a fertilized egg to stick to.
+The scan also indicates whether the inner lining of the uterus, known as the endometrium, is sufficiently thick for a fertilized egg to adhere to.

 While pelvic ultrasound exams can offer a lot of information, the procedure requires multiple doctor visits, which can be inconvenient and costly.